 - Shawls – are the perfect addition to an outfit and they can keep you warm on chilly nights

 The Brit in me has definitely been kicked out in terms of politeness when I travel alone.

 I no longer feel guilty about saying ‘No’.
-Most of the time, I walk around with a resting bitch face as a means to protect myself.
-I have no qualms with being rude or strong when I need to be.
+Most of the time, I walk around with a resting b**ch face as a means to protect myself.
+I have no qualms about being rude or strong when I need to be.

 It’s not that I want to be rude, but if any men approach me in a way I deem inappropriate or try to harass me, I don’t take it lightly.

-Believe me when I say that it’s better to be rude and shut whatever is happening down then for it to escalate to the point that it’s too late to leave the situation.
+Believe me when I say that it’s better to be rude and shut whatever is happening down than for it to escalate to the point that it’s too late to leave the situation.

 5. You have a boyfriend (even if you don’t in real life!)

 Isn’t it sad that your boyfriend couldn’t make it to Morocco with you this time?
 And, he was sick in the hotel room with food poisoning?
 Lol!
 Another one of my secret weapons.

 I lost count of the number of times I was asked if I was single, married, or had a boyfriend as a solo female traveller in Morocco.

 Of course every single time I told them that I had a bf/husband in the UK that couldn’t make it with me on the trip as he had to work.